Estimated reading time: 5 minutes

-Now is a great time to be meeting with your leadership team and discussing the vision and strategy for next year.
+Now is a great time to be meeting with your leadership team and discuss the vision and strategy for next year.

 1. Business Strategy